-Course Description: An in-depth study of the legal reasoning behind some of the figh
+Course Code: TISA-721 Course Description: An in-depth study of the legal reasoning behind some of the fiqh debates on contemporary issues.

-Course Name: Navigating Muslim American Cultures and Identities

-Course Description: The course is designed to apply the inclusive methods and praxis of Muhammad's early Muslim community to the divisive racial and ethnic divides faced by
+Course Name: Navigating Muslim American Cultures and Identities Course Code: TISA-750 Course Description: The course is designed to apply the inclusive methods and praxis of Muhammad's early Muslim community to the divisive racial and ethnic divides faced by Muslims today.

-Muslims today.